Do you ever find yourself hesitant to speak up when you have something to say?

 I always had lots of ideas and opinions, but I hardly ever spoke up about them.

-Instead, I would write down my questions, comments, and opinions, and then email or text them to the group after we all went our separate ways, pretending like these were things I had thought of after everyone left..
+Instead, I would write down my questions, comments, and opinions, and then email or text them to the group after we all went our separate ways.
+Often I even pretended that these were things I had thought of after everyone left..

 That’s pretty bad.